Rouz1130/magicVSbird/README.md

 # Vice-Roll

-#### _A dice rool game each player(up to two max} gets a turn and can choose to hold there number and allow for player 2 to take his turn.
-If player goes over score he busts, {Date of current version}_
+#### _A dice roll game each player(up to two max} gets a turn and can choose to hold there number and allow for player 2 to take his turn.
+If player goes over score he busts._

 #### By _**{Rouz Majlessi, Joel Waage}**_

 ## Setup/Installation Requirements

 * _Clone repo_
-* _In terminall run ii pig-dice.html_
+* _In terminal run ii vice-dice.html_